jeff-ws/temoa/docs/source/Documentation.rst

 values for all model costs.
 Of note, all loan costs are displayed as an annuity cost in the vintage year, not as a string of payments.

+The Global Discount Rate is entered in the MetaDataReal table in the database.

 GrowthRateMax
 ^^^^^^^^^^^^^